-As of December 31, 2021, we had 87 total employees, of which 80 were full-time employees.
-Approximately 78% of our workforce is comprised of minority and female employees.
+As of December 31, 2022, we had 93 total employees, of which 88 were full-time employees.
+Approximately 78% of our workforce is comprised of female and other minority employees.
 Our future success is substantially dependent upon the performance of our key senior management personnel, as well as our ability to attract and retain highly qualified technical personnel.
 Additional information regarding certain risks related to our employees is included in Part I, Item 1A "Risk Factors" of this Annual Report on Form 10-K.